-Ray Lambiase has recently released his fifth full length CD, The Road Ahead, featuring eleven new songs that celebrate a range of Americana musical genres, and stories that will introduce listeners to a number of memorable characters.
+Ray Lambiase has recently released his fifth full length CD, The Road Ahead, featuring eleven new songs that celebrate a range of Americana musical genres, and stories that will introduce listeners to a number of new memorable characters.

 He began writing and performing his own songs as a teenager on Long Island.

 "The voice - unexpectedly rich, gentle, passionate and drly humorous at turns - is alternately laced with bits of grit and a haunting vibrato."
 Proctor Lippincott, New York TImes

 After traveling the college coffeehouse circuit in New York, New Jersey and Connecticut, he formed his first band and recorded Slow Dance Romeo/Who'll Run to You Now in the early 1980s.

 The single received significant local radio airplay and led to publishing contracts with Nashville's Combine Music and Bob Dylan's Special Rider Music publishing arm.

 'His finest song remains Slow Dance Romeo.
 With its pliant, plaintive melody and wise yet touching lyrics, it has all the makings of a pop standard."
 Wayne Robins, Newsday

 The follow-up EP Take Me To The Movies included six songs, and was released on Great Divide Records, a music cooperative formed by Jack Hardy during the early days of the Fast Folk Greenwich Village folk movement whose members included Suzanne Vega, Shawn Colvin and Bill Morrissey.

 "I can appreciate the time and effort and all that musical wizardry stuff [but] I like Take Me To The Movies because Ray Lambiase didn't fill his album with stuff; he filled it with music."
 Richard Brancaccio, The Music Paper

-The Ballad of Three Finger Brown, was released in August 2016, and featured eleven acoustic performances of new original material.
+The Ballad of Three Finger Brown, was released in August 2016, and featured eleven acoustic performances of new material.
 The CD charted at #12 on the national Folk DJ list that month, with two cuts finishing among the twenty most played tracks.
 Despite the later release date, the title cut finished as the 55th most played song for all of the 2016.